 - the continuity of the supply of news and information is at risk as a result of the corona measures

 - your organisation has not filed for bankruptcy or suspension of payment on of after 15 March 2020

 You must sign a declaration that you fulfil the requirements.

 If you fulfil the requirements you will receive the support as a credit at first.
 SVDJ will retrospectively assess whether you spend the funds in the right manner.
 If this is the case the credit will be converted into a subsidy and you will not have to repay.

 Please note: if you get funding through this measure, this may affect other government support schemes you applied for.
 Check the conditions of these other support schemes before you apply.

 How to apply?

 You can no longer apply for this support.
-You could apply for this support from 22 June through 5 July 2020 for costs during the period 15 June through 15 September 2020 to the Dutch Journalism Fund (Stimuleringsfonds voor de Journalistiek, SVDJ, in Dutch).
-Click on 'Inloggen/Aanvragen' to apply or to register (button 'Registreren').
+Application was open from 21 September until 11 October 2020 for costs during the period 15 September through 15 December 2020.
+The Dutch Journalism Fund (Stimuleringsfonds voor de Journalistiek, SVDJ, in Dutch) can provide more information.